robotology/cer-sim/README.md

 **Any local change to the models files will be lost**.

 ### Adding the checkerboard
 The checkerboard is a board with a pattern of white and black squares ("chequered pattern").
-The geometry file (*.dae) in the[mesh](resources/mesh/) folder represents a rectangular checkerboard with a 7 by 9 pattern.
+The geometry file (*.dae) in the [mesh](resources/mesh/dae/) folder represents a rectangular checkerboard with a 7 by 9 pattern.
 To add the checkerboard to the R1 model simply add the following code to the *.sdf file in the gazebo folder.
 Since in normal conditions the checkerboard is not necessary, the modified sdf model shouldn't be committed and changes are lost every time the model is  [regenerated](#Updating-the-models)